Which place is cheaper, Nags Head or Asheville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Asheville is generally around the same temperature as Nags Head.
-Temperatures in Asheville average around 82°F (28°C), and Nags Head stays around 78°F (26°C).
+Daily temperatures in Asheville average around 82°F (28°C), and Nags Head fluctuates around 78°F (26°C).

 In Nags Head, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the summer, Asheville often gets around the same amount of sunshine as Nags Head.
 Asheville gets 268 hours of sunny skies this time of year, while Nags Head receives 274 hours of full sun.